benhaotang/OpenDeepResearcher-via-searxng/README.md

 4. **Set Base Searxng URL**
    - Replace the placeholder values in the notebook for `BASE_SEARXNG_URL` with the instance you like.

+5. If using playwright?
+   - Chrome/Chromium browser installed.
+   - Launch debug mode with `chromium --remote-debugging-port=9222 [--user-data-dir=/path/to/profile]`, change the `CHROME_PORT` accordingly.
+   - Full Mode(`BROWSE_LITE=0`) or Lite Mode(`BROWSE_LITE=1`)?
+      - Full Mode parse html to markdown with reader-lm and OCR PDFs with docling, great quality, but can be extremely slow.
+      - Lite Mode works like the reader view in browser, fast but may not get everything.
+   - Modify other parameters in `Parsing settings` to better suit your machine's ability.

 ## 🧑‍🔬 Usage